Our Future Path! A plan for a better world!

 In many elections, propositions are also placed on the ballot where we can all vote directly for or against them.
 In many cases, these propositions are not worded clearly or deal with complex financial issues dealing with things such as bonds or levies.
 Although there are many of us who will read and try to understand these propositions, most of us will only hear about them via the sound bites that come from special interest groups.

 These sound bites are generally designed to sway public opinion in favor of their position rather than to inform.
 They will prey upon our fears or hopes by playing up just the best or worst aspect of a proposition, or in some cases by purposely misrepresenting what the proposition will do.
-Often, it is the individuals and groups on the side that spent the most money that gets their message out and sways the outcome of the vote.
+Often, it is the individuals and groups that spend the most money that get their message out and that will sway the outcome of the vote their way.

 As we can see, our world has become far too complex for most of us to get involved in our government in more than just a cursory way.
 Our only hope is that our representatives will be able to understand and to deal with these complexities and will make sure that our laws and regulations work to the benefit of all of us.